ietf-wg-cellar/flac-specification/flac.md

 Similar to many other audio coders, a FLAC file is encoded following the steps below.
 On decoding a FLAC file, these steps are undone in reverse order, i.e., from bottom to top.

-- `Blocking` (see [section blocking](#blocking)).
+- `Blocking` (see (#blocking)).
 The input is split up into many contiguous blocks.

-- `Interchannel Decorrelation` (see [section interchannel decorrelation](#interchannel-decorrelation)).
+- `Interchannel Decorrelation` (see (#interchannel-decorrelation)).
 In the case of stereo streams, the FLAC format allows for transforming the left-right signal into a mid-side signal, a left-side signal or a side-right signal to remove redundancy between channels.
 Choosing between any of these transformations is done independently for each block.

-- `Prediction` (see [section prediction](#prediction)).
+- `Prediction` (see (#prediction)).
 To remove redundancy in a signal, a predictor is stored for each subblock or its transformation as formed in the previous step.
 A predictor consists of a simple mathematical description that can be used, as the name implies, to predict a certain sample from the samples that preceded it.
 As this prediction is rarely exact, the error of this prediction is passed on to the next stage.
 The predictor of each subblock is completely independent from other subblocks.
 Since the methods of prediction are known to both the encoder and decoder, only the parameters of the predictor need to be included in the compressed stream.
 If no usable predictor can be found for a certain subblock, the signal is stored uncompressed and the next stage is skipped.

-- `Residual Coding` (see [section residual coding](#residual-coding)).
+- `Residual Coding` (see (#residual-coding)).
 As the predictor does not describe the signal exactly, the difference between the original signal and the predicted signal (called the error or residual signal) is coded losslessly.
 If the predictor is effective, the residual signal will require fewer bits per sample than the original signal.
 FLAC uses Rice coding, a subset of Golomb coding, with either 4-bit or 5-bit parameters to code the residual signal.

-In addition, FLAC specifies a metadata system (see [section file-level metadata](#file-level-metadata)), which allows arbitrary information about the stream to be included at the beginning of the stream.
+In addition, FLAC specifies a metadata system (see (#file-level-metadata)), which allows arbitrary information about the stream to be included at the beginning of the stream.

 ## Blocking